carlostrujilloneyra/carlostrujilloneyra/README.md

-## Hi, My name is Carlos Trujillo 💻  👋
+## Hi everyone, My name is Carlos Trujillo 💻  👋
 ### :large_blue_circle: I'm Frontend Developer 👨‍💻
 I’m a systems engineer who likes to build website, learn different kind of technologies related with Frontend and I try to be updated with the last of technologies.
 My main programming languages are: HTML, CSS, SASS and JavaScript.
 Also, I like to learn content related with UI & UX.